Scientist profiles G-L

 - Stem cells

 In May 2010, Dr. Jeschke was appointed director of the Ross Tilley Burn Centre at Sunnybrook Health Sciences Centre.
-He was also appointed surgeon-scientist in the division of plastic & reconstructive surgery, department of surgery and department of immunology, the University of Toronto.
+He was also appointed surgeon-scientist in the division of plastic and reconstructive surgery, department of surgery and department of immunology at the University of Toronto.
 Dr. Jeschke is also an associate professor of surgery at U of T.

 In addition to his many accomplishments as a researcher, Dr. Jeschke is a highly respected educator.
-He has mentored and trained more than 45 PhD, MD and other graduate students in the field of burn care and burn-related research.
+He has mentored and trained more than 75 PhD, MD and other graduate students in the field of burn care and burn-related research.
 He is a sought-after speaker and has lectured around the world.
 Dr. Jeschke is a member of various organizations including the American Burn Association, Association for Academic Surgery, European Shock Society, Shock Society, International Society of Burn Injuries, Surgical Infection Society, Society for Critical Care Medicine, American Association for the Surgery of Trauma and Society University Surgeons.
 He serves on several boards and committees.
-He also is a reviewer for the National Institutes of Health and U.S. Department of Defense.
+He also is a reviewer for the National Institutes of Health, U.S. Department of Defense and CIHR.

 We also study various potential perturbations to improve the cellular stress response which can be rapidly implemented in the clinical arena.
 We also study new techniques to cover the wounds of a severely burned patient, not only with the patient's own skin, but also using adult stem cells.